asartori86/advanced-programming/exam/readme.md

 ## Deadline

-The assignments are due to February 2, 2018 11.59 PM.
+The assignments are due to March 1, 2018 11.59 PM.

 ## C++ part